-Ross Feller Casey over the past two years alone recovered in excess of $400 million for its clients, and resolved more major birth injury lawsuits than any other firm in Pennsylvania.
+Ross Feller Casey over the past three years alone has recovered well in excess of $600 million for its clients, and resolved more major birth injury lawsuits than any other firm in Pennsylvania.

 That record solidified the firm’s reputation as the leading birth injury law firm in Philadelphia and throughout Pennsylvania.